-The Faculty of Science establishes and maintains the list of equivalent degrees.
+The Faculty of Science and Medicine establishes and maintains the list of equivalent degrees.
 Only written applications of candidates holding a degree quoted in that list will be considered.
-Candidates with degrees not on the list will be required to submit an application, in writing, to the Committee of Student Requests (Commission des requêtes des étudiant-es, care of: Office of the Dean, Faculty of Science, Musée 8, CH-1700 Fribourg, Switzerland), which will decide on eligibility.
-In some cases, endorsement may be conditionally based on additional coursework requirements: these may be satisfied in parallel with the regular master's work, or the student may be required to enter as a qualifying student.
+Candidates with degrees not on the list will be required to submit an application, in writing, to the Committee of Student Requests (Commission des requêtes des étudiant-e-s, care of: Dean's Office, Faculty of Science and Medicine, ch. du Musée 8, CH-1700 Fribourg, Switzerland), which will decide on eligibility.
+In some cases, endorsement may be conditionally based on additional coursework requirements: these may be satisfied in parallel with the regular Master's work, or the student may be required to enter as a qualifying student.
 Final acceptance in the Specialized Master's programme for a qualifying student is contingent on the successful completion of these pre-Master requirements.